manabouprj/ad-security-assessment/GETTING_STARTED.md

    - Check network connectivity to domain controllers
    - Verify DNS resolution
    - Ensure firewall rules allow connection
+   - Use IP addresses instead of hostnames for more reliable connections
+   - Try using standard LDAP (port 389) instead of LDAPS if SSL connection fails
    ```

 7. **Authentication Issues**